dillon-bostwick/async-recursive/README.md

 });
 ```

-To use as an ES6 promise, simply do not pass a fourth argument:
+To use as an ES6 Promise, do not pass a fourth argument:
 ```
 asyncRecurse(targetObject, worker, options)
 .then(...)